 After several years of planning and a complete remodel of the Museum of Making Music’s physical space, we invite you to discover the newly renovated Museum.
 As of June 15, we are now open to the public!

 The Museum of Making Music is an inviting and engaging place for families and individuals alike.
 It’s a destination.
 A place of inquiry.
 A place of discovery.
 A place where the creative relationship between people, musical instruments, and music is explored.
 And a place where your imagination takes flight.

 See hundreds of instruments on display from the last 150 years, hear a vast sampling of musical styles from yesterday and today, experience an immersive panoramic multimedia display and multiple hands-on opportunities, and reflect on what it means to make music in your life and in the world today.

-Starting on June 15, we will resume our normal hours of operations.
-The Museum will be open Tuesday through Sunday from 10:00 AM to 5:00 PM.
-The Museum will be closed on Mondays and major national holidays.
+As of June 15th, we have resumed our normal hours of operations.
+The Museum is open Tuesday through Sunday from 10:00 AM to 5:00 PM.
+The Museum isclosed on Mondays and major national holidays.

 ADMISSION: TIMED RESERVATIONS

 In order to exceed the health and safety expectations of our guests, we are temporarily implementing timed admission reservations.

 All guests must purchase their admission in advance either online or by phone.

 Admission reservations can be made for 15-minute arrival windows.